dcarley/coredns/GOVERNANCE.md

 The project lead is elected by CoreDNS maintainers according to an individual's technical merit to CoreDNS project.

-The current "project lead" is identified in the top level [OWNERS] (https://github.com/coredns/coredns/blob/master/OWNERS) file with the string `project lead` and the term behind the name.
+The current project lead is identified in the top level [OWNERS](OWNERS) file with the string (https://github.com/coredns/coredns/blob/master/OWNERS) file with the string `project lead` and the term behind the name.